Greenland and Iceland Explorer Cruise Voyages

 Hurtigruten’s relationships with local partners guarantees you one of the most insightful experiences possible.
 The landings take you close to Greenland’s fascinating culture and history, to the settlements, sights and places of genuine historical interest.
 Through generations the Inuits have formed their own distinctive way of life.
 Arts & crafts, traditional drum dance, kayak performances and colourful national costumes are all cultural expressions that are very much alive today.

-Journeying aboard Hurtigruten’s superbly equipped MS Fram (she has 128 stylish and comfortable cabins as well as a panoramic lounges, observation decks, lecture halls, restaurants, shop, on-deck Jacuzzi, fitness room, internet facilities and bar) you explore the dramatic Arctic coastline.
+Journeying aboard Hurtigruten’s superbly equipped MS Fram or the newest ship in the fleet, the hybrid powered MS Roald Amundsen, you explore the dramatic Arctic coastline.
 You will visit traditional coastal communities like Sisimiut and Qaanaaq.
 You will sail under the Midnight Sun through the spectacular waters of Disko Bay.
 This is where you see gigantic sculptures of ice and snow.
 You will discover abandoned whaling stations and ancient Inuit burial grounds.
 With on board lectures and an opportunity to explore the island’s remarkable landscapes on foot, by boat and even helicopter, these exhilarating voyages offer the chance for true adventure and exploration.

 Image credits: Birgit Ohlin, Hurtigruten, Project Travel